 How-To Install Permeable Sidewalk Landscaping in San Francisco

-A little disclaimer: Please note that the permit process may change without notice or update on this site.
-The following information is believed to be correct as of March 2009.
+A little disclaimer: Please note that the permit process may change without notice or update on this website.
+The following information is believed to be correct as of January 2013.
 Be sure to check with your local jurisdiction before undertaking any project.

 Get a copy of the "SIDEWALK LANDSCAPING" permit application and guidelines HERE.
 If you are undertaking a joint project with your neighbors, one application is required for each property.

 Review the guidelines.
-Contact the Bureau of Urban Forestry (415 641 2676) or Plant*SF (info@plantSF.org) with questions or concerns.
-(For sidewalks measuring 7' or less in width, contact Plant*SF for suggestions on plantable areas.)
+Contact the Bureau of Urban Forestry or Plant*SF with questions or concerns.
+(For sidewalks measuring 7' or less in width, contact Plant*SF for suggested plantable areas.)

-Consider inviting your neighbors to join in a planting to reduce fees [which range from $160 - $215 depending on how many properties are involved].
+Consider inviting your neighbors to join in a planting to reduce fees [which range from $178 - $239 depending on how many properties are involved].
+DPW considers properties to be 'neighbors' if they are on the same block.
+Contact SFPDW you are unsure if your properties qualify for the discount.
 Joint plantings also generally save on installation costs and result in a larger overall garden.

 Make a plan drawing that shows your proposed changes.
-You may do this yourself, or an architect or landscape designer can help you.
+You may do this yourself, or a designer can help you.

 Submit completed permit application, drawing and fee via mail to address at top of form.

-Follow the guidelines that accompany the permit regarding setting up a site inspection and the location any underground utilities.
+Follow the guidelines that accompany the permit to set up a site inspection and to have underground utilities marked.

-Prepare, augment and/or remove portions of the existing soil.
-(Remove large rocks, till new soil with existing soil to a depth of 12-24").
+Prepare the existing soil: Remove large rocks, turning new soil with existing soil to a depth of 12-24".
 This will encourage root growth into the existing soil.
-Consider retaining large rocks on site as landscape features instead of sending them to landfill.
+(Due to underground utilities do not use a motorized tiller.).
+Consider retaining large rocks on site as landscape features instead of sending them to recycling.
+(Concrete disposed of in San Francisco is required to be recycled.
+It is often ground up to become road base or aggregate in new concrete.)

-Provide light maintenance.
-(When selected and installed properly, includes removal of trash, optional watering, light weeding, and minimal tending of plants).
+Provide maintenance.
+When selected and installed properly, includes removal of trash, light weeding, and minimal tending of plants.

 Cost Summary